brdv/prodtest-docs/docs/demo/examples/internal-dl.md

 ## TL;DR

 In this example, we implement and internal dark launch for two services that communicate via a Message Queue.
-The software runs in a kubernetes cluster. ([See kubernetes description.](../technical-detail/kubernetes-setup.md))
+The software runs in a kubernetes cluster.

 ## The use case